Wegito/Masar/README.md

 # Masar
-Book your Trip from A to B
+Book your Trip from A to B. okkkayyy lessgoooo